mmiguez1/video-virtual-try-on/README.md

-# **Video Virtual Try-On**
+# **Video Virtual Try-On Capstone **
 ## Maygan Miguez (*TU '22*) and Jaclyn Wilson (*TU '22*)

-Video Virtual Try-On is our senior year final capstone project.
+Video Virtual Try-On is our two-semester-long, senior year final capstone project.
 This project implements a virtual try-on solution that takes in a user's video input, runs the ACGPN model on the extracted video frames, and outputs a virtual try-on video that mimics a real-time virtual clothing try-on.

 **ACGPN Cited:**